aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 The actual data, for instance, how much of which product is bought by which customer and when.
 These tables are the typical child tables.
 Although they will be constrained by foreign keys, they will not invoke the constraints of other tables.
-It is therefore safe to use an efficient strategy for writing to these tables.
+It is, therefore, safe to use an efficient strategy for writing to these tables.

 .. code-block:: aimms
     :linenos: